OriginalNVK/Zingle/ProjectOverview.md

 - **Frontend**: Deployed on Azure Static Web Apps for fast, scalable hosting.
 - **Backend**: Deployed on Azure App Service using Docker containers.
 - **Database**: Hosted on Azure SQL Database or Azure PostgreSQL.
-- **Realtime**: Optionally use Azure SignalR Service for scalability.
+- **Realtime**: Optionally use Azure SignalR Service for scalability and WebRTC for media streaming.

 ---